colorjs/color/README.md

 ### new Color(argument, space?)

-Create a color instance from any `argument`: a string, an array, an object, a number or other a color instance.
-An optional `space` string can be passed to specify parsing target.
+Create instance from any `argument`: string, array, object, number or other color instance. `space` string can be passed to specify parsing target.

 ```js
 var color = new Color('red');